DCM-UPB/VMCPlusPlus/examples/README.md

 ## Example 2

-`ex2/`: Optimize a trial wave functions for -particle 1-dimension harmonic oscillator using the Conjugate Gradient method, setting the potential parameter w=1 and w=2.
+`ex2/`: Optimize a trial wave functions for 1-particle 1-dimension harmonic oscillator using the Conjugate Gradient method, setting the potential parameter w=1 and w=2.